• Skip to primary navigation

 • Casa Calderoni

-Backpacking San Miguel de Allende Safety
+San Miguel de Allende on a budget

 San Miguel de Allende has to be one of the best destinations in Mexico for backpackers, especially when starting a travel route from Mexico City.